AndrewJBateman/freeCodeCamp/README.md

 **splice** - returns removed items in an array, changing the original array

 ### String methods used

+**eval()** function evaluates JavaScript code represented as a string.
+Used in js calculator project.

 **String.charCodeAt()** method returns an integer between 0 and 65535 representing the UTF-16 code unit at the given index,